buomsoo-kim/Easy-deep-learning-with-Keras/README.md

  - ReduceLROnPlateau

 ### 6) Using GPUs
- - Fasten your training with CUDA & CuDNN
+ - Make your training process faster with CUDA & CuDNN

 ## 6. Examples